 Factories Come Up

-Capital was also accumulated through other trade networks; like Burma, the Middle East and Africa.
+Capital was also accumulated through other trade networks like Burma, the Middle East and Africa.

-There was a virtual stranglehold of the British players on business in India which leaved little scope for growth of Indian merchants.
+There was a virtual stranglehold of the British players on business in India which left little scope for growth of Indian merchants.
 Till the First World War, European Managing Agencies controlled a large sector of Indian industries.

 Workers generally came from neighboring districts and villages.
 Workers generally returned to their villages during harvests and festivals.
 After some growth in the industry, workers from greater distances also started to migrate to the new industrial hubs.
 For example, people from the United Provinces (modern Uttar Pradesh) began to migrate to Bombay and Calcutta in search of livelihood.